oven-sh/bun/README.md

   define?: Define;
 };

-// Bun’s filesystem router
+// bun’s filesystem router
-// Currently, Bun supports pages by either an absolute match or a parameter match.
+// Currently, bun supports pages by either an absolute match or a parameter match.
 // pages/index.tsx will be executed on navigation to "/" and "/index"
 // pages/posts/[id].tsx will be executed on navigation to "/posts/123"
 // Routes & parameters are automatically passed to `fallback` and `server`.